WrightDanG/FromVin/README.md

 The [HTML Validator](https://validator.w3.org/) picked up several issues, such as:

 - the 'rel' link for the android favicon did not have the term 'icon' in it.
 This was addressed.
-- the 'li' items in the navigation threw an error as being ouside of an 'ul' element. this turned out to be a missing <ul> tag in mobile_top_header and was resolved.
+- the 'li' items in the navigation threw an error as being outside of an 'ul' element. this turned out to be a missing `<ul>` tag in mobile_top_header and was resolved.
-- there is a 'type' warning for a javascript resource, this was in the quantity adjustment script and was removed.
+- there is a 'type' warning for a Javascript resource, this was in the quantity adjustment script and was removed.
 This actually appeared in several applications such as checkout and products.

 I then got to a stage where sign in was needed, so proceeded to copy and paste HTML across into the validator for page such as checkout/checkout_success.html.
 The validator objected to the python template text primarily, but was otherwise fine.